Better experience in portrait mode.

 For extraordinary dedication in preserving and developing batik, the Iwan Tirta Private Collection will receive the Anugerah Abdi Kriya Wastra Nusantara at the Nusantara Textile Parade 2025.

-For those of you who want to see these beautiful works up close, don't miss the Nusantara Textile Parade 2025, which will be held on August 8–10, 2025, at Kota Kasablanka, Jakarta.
+For those who want to see these beautiful works up close, don't miss the Nusantara Textile Parade 2025, which will be held on August 8–10, 2025, at Kota Kasablanka, Jakarta.
 You can check the complete information at paradewastranusantara.co.id and on Fimela's social media accounts.

 (kpl/pit)